 "After having time to reflect on it, she realized what she needed to do.
 She took the last few days to get her personal effects together," he said, including establishing a living trust for her family.

 "She assumed she was going away for some time," Brooks said.

 Knowing that Corbett took several days to get her affairs in order before coming forward has upset Joseph's family, who noted Thursday night that they did not have that luxury.

 "She acted selfishly to make sure she'll come out of this as clean as possible," said Joseph's dad, Russell.
-Whether she was young or old, he added, she still chose to drive away, which made her first mistake even worse.

 "If you have kids, young ones," Russell Scott said, "how could you do that?"

 Investigators impounded Corbett's silver, four-door, 2001 Toyota Avalon and are collecting evidence from the vehicle.
 Corbett's car matches the general description given by witnesses at the scene.

 "There was damage done consistent with what you would expect," Brooks said, adding that the car was still functional.